BBrandford11/-Shopify-Backend-Developer-Intern-Challenge-/README.md

 ## Description

 This is my Fall 2022 Shopify developer intern challenge.
+I decided to use react on the front end because it is what i am most comfortable using and for the database I used elephant sql for my cloudbased storage of data.

 ## Authors
 - [Bryce Brandford](https://github.com/BBrandford11)